UX Design · Multi-sensory · NIO · 2021

 01

-"How do we create a joyful, shareable in-car moment that brings the whole family — children, parents, and grandparents — together during Spring Festival?"
+"How do we create a joyful, shareable in-car moment that brings the whole family together during Spring Festival?"

 02